EnterpriseDB/pg_failover_slots/README.md

 # pg_failover_slots

-An extension that makes logical replication slots practically usable across physical failover.
+PG Failover Slots is for anyone with Logical Replication Slots on Postgres databases that are also part of a Physical Streaming Replication architecture.

-This extension does the following:
+Since logical replication slots are only maintained on the primary node, downstream subscribers don't receive any new changes from a newly promoted primary until the slot is created, which is unsafe because the information that includes which data a subscriber has confirmed receiving and which log data still needs to be retained for the subscriber will have been lost, resulting in an unknown gap in data changes.
+PG Failover Slots makes logical replication slots usable across a physical failover using the following features:

-- copy any missing slots from primary to standby
+- Copies any missing replication slots from the primary to the standby
-- remove any slots from standby that are not found on primary
+- Removes any slots from the standby that aren't found on the primary
-- periodically synchronize position of slots on standby based on primary
+- Periodically synchronizes the position of slots on the standby based on the primary
-- ensure that selected standbys receive data before any of the logical slot walsenders can send data to consumers
+- Ensures that selected standbys receive data before any of the logical slot walsenders can send data to consumers

 PostgreSQL 11 on higher is required.